Thomas Walker Arnold

 Sir Thomas Walker Arnold CIE FBA (19 April 1864 – 9 June 1930) was a British orientalist and historian of Islamic art.
-He taught at Muhammadan Anglo-Oriental College, later Aligarh Muslim University, and Government College University, Lahore.
+He taught at Muhammadan Anglo-Oriental College (MAO College), later Aligarh Muslim University, and Government College University, Lahore.

 Arnold was a friend of Sir Syed Ahmed Khan, who influenced him to write the famous book The Preaching of Islam, and of Shibli Nomani, with whom he taught at Aligarh.
 He taught Syed Sulaiman Nadvi and the poet-philosopher Muhammad Iqbal.
 He was the first English editor for the first edition of The Encyclopaedia of Islam.

 Life

 Thomas Walker Arnold was born in Devonport, Plymouth on 19 April 1864, and educated at the City of London School.
-From 1888 he worked as a teacher at the Muhammadan Anglo-Oriental College, Aligarh.
-In 1892 he married Celia Mary Hickson, a niece of Theodore Beck.
+From 1888, he worked as a teacher at the MAO College, Aligarh.
+In 1892, he married Celia Mary Hickson, a niece of Theodore Beck.

 In 1898, he accepted a post as Professor of Philosophy at the Government College, Lahore and later became Dean of the Oriental Faculty at Punjab University.

 From 1904 to 1909, he was on the staff of the India Office as Assistant Librarian.
-In 1909 he was appointed Educational Adviser to Indian students in Britain.
-From 1917 to 1920 he acted as Adviser to the Secretary of State for India.
+In 1909, he was appointed Educational Adviser to Indian students in Britain.
+From 1917 to 1920, he acted as Adviser to the Secretary of State for India.
 He was Professor of Arabic and Islamic Studies at the School of Oriental Studies, University of London, from 1921 to 1930.

 Arnold was invested as a Companion of the Order of the Indian Empire in 1912, and in 1921 was invested as a knight.
 He died on 9 June 1930.